jorses/jorses.github.io/semeval.md

 We propose a task to encourage participants to develop a system that answers the questions of the kind present in DataBench over day-to-day datasets, where the answer is either a number, a categorical value, a boolean value or lists of several types.
 DataBench can be used as a training and validation set, while we will release another test set explicitly compiled for the task competition.

-The participants will be provided with a dataset and a question to be asked over DataBench, and the developed systems need to provide an answer which would then be compared with a gold standard.
+The system developed by the participants will be provided by a series of (dataset, question) pairs and will need to provide an answer which would then be compared with a gold standard.

 The answer might be achieved through a variety of methods.
 In our paper we illustrate two different approaches: In-Context Learning and Code Generation.
 You may use any of these or come up with your own approach.